mehdi-repo/FullStackFastAPI/README.md

 #Welcome To FastAPI React and MongoDB

 ### React Scripts
-Inside the created frontend project, you can run some built-in commands: npm start or yarn start
+Inside the created frontend project, <br />
+you can run some built-in commands: <br />
+npm start or yarn start <br />

 ### FastAPI Scripts